 Are you looking for a variety of potato recipes to serve with your weekly meals?
-If you answered yes, look no further because here you will find some of the best potato recipes, and GREAT tips for preparing and cooking potatoes.
+If you answered yes, look no further because here you will find some of the best recipes here along with GREAT tips for preparing and cooking potatoes.

 If you like potatoes, you will enjoy this assortment of recipes for potatoes, all of which are available for you to print off immediately.

 Here you will find nutritious recipes for potato soup, potato salad, sweet potato, baked potato, mashed potato, potato pancake, boiled potato, fried potato, garlic potato and roasted potatoes recipes.

 Over the years potatoes have gotten a bad reputation for being high in fat and calories.
 This simply is not true.
 Potatoes can be a welcomed healthy low calorie and high fiber addition to your meals.

 The high fat and calories of today's potato dishes stem from the fact that they are cooked in grease and/or loaded with toppings such as bacon bits, butter, cheese, chili, and sour cream.
 If you just cut back a little you can still enjoy deliciously prepared potatoes.

 I'm well versed in how to prepare and cook potatoes, since potatoes have long been a southern staple.
 So, before you go running off and cooking up some delicious potatoes, please review some tips on preparing and cooking potatoes.

 Based on your cooking method there are several varieties of potatoes to choose from.
 Some potatoes are more suitable than others for a given cooking method (i.e. baking, boiling, frying, roasting, steaming, etc)

 Because russet potatoes are low in moisture, they're the best for baking.
 Russet potatoes are also an excellent choice for frying, and boiling.